Byzantine bureaucracy and aristocracy: Background history

-The Strategos or any other military governor was assisted by several deputies, chief among them the tourmarchēs or merarchēs to a lesser degree also referred as topotērētēs, who equally held military and administrative duties as the main provincial governors within the main sub-division inside a thema, a tourma, or an deputy or representative of the Strategos and any other military governor, variously termed but generally called Ek prosopou, second to them the Krites or Praitor who were responsible for the judicial matters inside a Theme, although their range of tasks was neither fixed nor dogmatic since they are also shown assisting in various military campaigns or on occasions replacing the Strategos and his military duties.
+A Strategos, or any military governor, was assisted by several deputies, chief among them the tourmarchēs or merarchēs (to a lesser degree also referred as topotērētēs).
+The main provincial governors and their deputies held equal military and administrative duties within the main sub-division inside a thema, a tourma.
+These deputies, or any deputy or representative of the Strategos, or of any other military governor, were generally called Ek prosopou, second to them the Krites or Praitor were responsible for the judicial matters inside a Theme.
+Although the range of tasks of the Krites or Praitor were neither fixed nor dogmatic, as they are shown assisting in various military campaigns or, on occasions, replacing the Strategos in his military duties.

 Due to the lack of action or large-scale battles in the thematas of mainland Greece, by the 12th century most of these came to be governed directly by the Megas doux, under him the Krites or Archons of the various coastal cities.
-The themes, now made up of several Archontates, was accommodated and repurposed solely for the income and maintenance of the Byzantine navy, fulfilling a tax supporting role largely in contrast from the more active and military themas of Strategos and Katepanos focussed in Asia Minor.
-The duties of said governors were largely limited to the collection of the various maritime taxes of their governorships, the management of the various large urban centers such as Athens, Corinth or Thebes as well as the basic level of protection for its provinces against pirates and any other parties.
+The themes, now made up of several Archontates, was accommodated and repurposed solely for the income and maintenance of the Byzantine navy, fulfilling a tax supporting role in contrast from the more active and military themas of Strategos and Katepanos focussed in Asia Minor.
+The duties of said governors were limited to the collection of the various maritime taxes of their governorships; the management of the various urban centers such as Athens, Corinth or Thebes; and a basic level of protection for its provinces against pirates and any other parties.

 During the "classic" or middle period of the Byzantine state (8th-late 11th centuries), a new, court-centered system emerged.
-In this, the new titles derived from older, now obsolete, public offices, and dignities of a certain level were awarded with each office.
-A senatorial class remained in place, which incorporated a large part of the upper officialdom as every official from the rank of protospatharios (Literally "first sword-bearer"; originally the head of the Emperor's bodyguards) was considered a member of it.
-During this period, many families remained important for several centuries, and several Emperors rose from the aristocracy.
-Two groups can be distinguished: a metropolitan civil nobility and a provincial military one, the latter remaining regionally based and having large land-holdings, but apparently no military forces of their own, in contrast to contemporary Western Europe.
+In this, dignities of a certain level were awarded with new titles derived from older, now obsolete, public offices.
+A senatorial class remained in place, which incorporated a part of the upper officialdom; every official from the rank of protospatharios (literally "first sword-bearer"; originally the head of the Emperor's bodyguards) was considered a member of it.
+During this period, multiple families remained important for several centuries, and several Emperors rose from the aristocracy.
+Two groups can be distinguished: a metropolitan civil nobility and a provincial military one, the latter remaining regionally based and having land-holdings, but apparently no military forces of their own, in contrast to contemporary Western Europe.